 How plagiarism-free is ChatGPT?
 That’s a hard question to answer.
 Turnitin, a company offering solutions to ensure originality in writing says it can detect ChatGPT.

-On the other hand, some reports suggest that ChatGPT-derived text scores as low as 5% for plagiarism when tested.
+On the other hand, some reports suggest that ChatGPT-derived text scores as low as 5% when tested by a plagiarism monitor.
 For some tools, under 20% is an ‘acceptable’ score.
 But it will depend on the tool used and the type of copy.

 There’s perhaps a clash of morality and capabilities when it comes to AI content being plagiarism free.
 Certainly, AI content that passes plagiarism tests can be considered well-developed and engineered.
 But the key question may be whether AI content being plagiarism free is a good thing.

-Additionally, while ChatGPT can have its uses, leveraging it for such things as school work, or for tasks you are being paid to do on your own, shouldn’t be the way to go about it.
+The more morally obvious conclusion to draw is that, while ChatGPT can have its uses, leveraging it for such things as school work, is not guilt-free.
 Especially given the fact that teachers now are finding ways of detecting when a paper has been written by ChatGPT.

 Does ChatGPT plagiarize Reddit?